nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

     - Team and Individual Project will highlight all 10 units, either academically or in interest fashion
 - Establish "Real World” Scrum Team projects
     - Preference is to establish projects with a Customer/Sponsor
-    - Projects will be tracked using GitHub README, Issues and Projects tools
+    - Projects will be tracked using GitHub README (Time Box), Issues and Projects tools
 - Create "GitHub Pages" Individual postings and notebooks
-    - Build individual GitHub Pages Web Site to track Notes and Learnings
+    - Build individual GitHub Pages Web Site to _post Notes and Learnings
 - AP testing in May

-## Week 0
-- Assignments mostly Due Monday at the start of class (see canvas)
-- Mostly live and self grading reviews conducted Monday in class
-- 5 point seed (highly engaged +, distracted -)
-- Approximately 100 points per trimester

 ## "Real World" Projects
 You, your pair, and your Scrum Team will collaboratively Build, deploy and host Web Site.
 This Web project contains Technicals learned throughout the Trimester.
 This will be done in increments.
 Each Monday an assignment will be given and the previous will be under Live Review.